mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Improved Special Effects

 **Flame On:** You light yourself on fire.
-It’s GREAT.
+It's GREAT.
 You gain the [[situation aspect]] [On Fire] with one free invoke.
 If you are already [On Fire], gain another free invoke and clear your highest marked physical stress box.

 ### Common Power Synergies